 Applicant must meet the following eligibility requirements:

-Award amounts vary depending on the EFC and range from $800 to $7,350 per year.
+Award amounts vary depending on the EFC and ranged from $3,000 to $8,240 during the 2022-2023 academic year for students enrolled in full time hours.

 Applicants must complete the FAFSA, listing at least one qualifying private North Carolina institution.
 Consideration for the grant is automatic once the FAFSA is filed.

-The grant will appear on your financial aid award letter and to receive the grant you must complete the questionnaire on the Residency Determination System (RDS) website for the State of North Carolina at www.ncresidency.org.
+The grant will appear on your financial aid offer letter and to receive the grant you must complete the questionnaire on the Residency Determination System (RDS) website for the State of North Carolina at ncresidency.cfnc.org/residencyInfo/home within 45 days of the start of the first semester that funding is awarded.

 The RDS will ask students (and parent(s) or spouse as applicable) to provide their social security number as an identifier to be able to verify information with federal and state agencies to determine residency status.
 You will also be asked to provide residence information, federal and state tax return information, vehicle registration and driver’s license information.
-Once you start the RDS interview you will have 25 days to complete the interview, otherwise it will be cancelled and you will have to start again.
+Once you start the RDS interview you will have 25 days to complete the interview, otherwise it will be canceled and you will have to start again.
 Once the interview is complete the system will immediately let you know whether or not you have NC residency status.
 You will also receive a Residency Certification Number (RCN) that is a unique 10 digit identifier that serves as proof that you have completed residency determination.
-Once you have a determination made through the RDS website, it will last as long as you remain continuously enrolled at High Point University and continue to demonstrate need to receive the NC Need-Based Grant.
-You will no longer have to do this every year.
+Once you have a determination made through the RDS website, it will last as long as you remain continuously enrolled at High Point University and continue to demonstrate need to receive the NC Need-Based Scholarship.

 High Point University awards need based grants based on financial need as determined by the FAFSA, student’s academic profile, and amount of other institutional, federal, state or outside scholarships and grants awarded to the student.
 Many of these monies are funded by endowed scholarships made possible by our many gracious donors.